 Problem: Juggling separate tools for testing custom and third-party code creates hours of unnecessary work as a result of erroneous findings and a lack of context into how libraries are invoked by custom code.
 Developers are left overwhelmed with the sheer volume of results with no context into how to fix them or if they're valid.

-Implication: Security teams don’t have a way to prioritize security findings and end up chasing fixes for results that don’t matter, creating strain with their developer counterparts.
+Implication: Security teams don’t have a way to prioritize software supply chain security findings and end up chasing fixes for results that don’t matter, creating strain with their developer counterparts.

 No Rapid Response Plan